AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 1. Select [!UICONTROL **Save**] in the top-right.

     Historical data processing begins immediately.
 When data finishes processing for a day, the file is sent to the destination that you configured.

+    For information about how to access the data feed and to get a better understanding of its contents, see [Data feed contents - overview](/help/export/analytics-data-feed/c-df-contents/datafeeds-contents.md).

 ## Legacy destinations